 2. History of cancer with the following exceptions

-(a) Solid malignancy with curative therapy completed at least 5 years prior toscreening (b) Basal cell carcinoma or localised squamous cell carcinoma of the skinor in-situ carcinoma of the cervix, provided that curative therapy was completed atleast 12 months prior to screening
+(a) Solid malignancy with curative therapy completed at least 5 years prior toscreening (b) Basal cell carcinoma or localized squamous cell carcinoma of the skinor in-situ carcinoma of the cervix, provided that curative therapy was completed atleast 12 months prior to screening

 1. History of severe allergy/hypersensitivity or ongoing clinically importantallergy/hypersensitivity, as judged by the Investigator, or history ofhypersensitivity to biologic therapies.